mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   phrased.
 The pugnacious conventions of humanist debate were a factor which led to the hardening of positions on either side of the Reformation divide.

+## Authority and conscience

+* Luther introduced a general hostility not just to scholasticism but to philosophy itself.
+He denounced Aristotle, and in particular his *Ethics*, as ‘the vilest enemy of grace’.
+His contempt for the powers of unaided reason was the outcome of his belief that in Adam's fall human nature had become totally corrupt and impotent.
+* Pessimism about the moral capacity of the trained intellect unaided by grace went hand in hand with optimism about the intellectual ability of the untrained mind illumined by faith.
+Squeezed between the two, philosophy found its role greatly diminished among devout Protestants.
+* In Rome Pope Paul III (1534-9) promoted a Counter-Reformation, instituting a new religious order of Jesuits, and convening a Council at Tent to reform Church discipline.
+The council condemned the Lutheran doctrine of justification by faith alone, and the Calvinist doctrine that God predestined the wicked to hell prior to any sin.
+Free will, it insisted, had not been extinguished by Adam's fall.
+It reaffirmed the doctrine of transubstantiation and the traditional seven sacraments.
+By the time the council had finished its work, in 1563, Luther was dead and Calvin was dying.